Updated 18th November 2019

-I have been in regular contact with the owner, with fans, with the English Football League, with Bury Council, with the Mayor of Greater Manchester, with fellow MPs and with many others since the crisis at Bury FC began.
+I’ve been committed to the cause since April this year when I first learned of the difficulties at our club.
+I have been in regular contact with the owner, with fans, with the English Football League, with Bury Council, with the Mayor of Greater Manchester, with fellow MPs and with many others since the crisis began.

 I have made clear to Steve Dale that the club needs new ownership and urged him to proceed with a sale to a suitable party, who we will have the chance to scrutinise beforehand.
 I have been in direct conversation with a number of prospective buyers.